Matthew 5

 9 Some of you are fathers.
 If your son asks you for some bread, you would not give him a stone.
 10 If he asks you for a fish, you would not give him a snake.
 11 You may be bad, but even you know how to give good things to your children.
 Your Father in heaven knows much better than you do how to give good things to his children.
 He will give good things to everyone who asks him.
 12 So do the good things for other people that you would want them to do for you.
 That is true in everything you do.
 That is what God's Law and the messages of God's prophets teach us.’

 13 ‘Go in through the narrow gate to get true life with God.
 There is a wide gate that is easy to go through.
 The wide path is easy to travel on.
-Many people find that wide gate, but it is the way to hell.
+Many people find that wide gate, but it is the way that goes to God's final punishment.
 14 It is difficult to go through the small gate.
 And it is difficult to walk on the narrow road.
 But when you do go that way, you will get true life.
 Not many people find that narrow gate.’

 Jesus tells a story about a tree and its fruit